 So, Joyce’s advice to you is to embrace continuous learning.

 Ask a question

 That’s all we can take this week.
-Have any questions about tech in Africa?
+Have any questions about working in tech?
 Ask away and we’ll find answers for you.👇🏾